 The following examples show what to avoid in a long, scrolling two-column layout.

 Some commands and buttons are so integral to your app that it would be ridiculous for them to not be on the screen all the time.
 The Play button on a paused video app, for example, would likely never be hidden.
 But most commands don’t need constant screen time.
-To help users focus on being productive with their content, many distracting commands can be removed from the screen and brought back only as needed by using a common and simple Windows 8 gesture.
+To help users focus on being productive with their content, many distracting commands can be removed from the screen and brought back only as needed by using a common and simple gesture.

-The app bar is the common toolbar that can appear at the bottom edge of your application.
+The bottom app bar is the common toolbar that can appear at the bottom edge of your application.
 It is usually off screen and out of the way, but it can be revealed by swiping from the top or bottom edge with a finger, right-clicking with a mouse, or pressing Windows logo key+Z on a keyboard.
-Additionally, the app bar automatically appears whenever a selection is made within an app’s content.
-The tools presented on the app bar are contextual, so only the relevant commands are shown at any time.
-For example, when a word is selected, the app bar automatically appears showing text-formatting commands.
-If a picture is selected instead, the app bar shows picture-editing commands.
+Additionally, the bottom app bar automatically appears whenever a selection is made within an app’s content.
+The tools presented on the bottom app bar are contextual, so only the relevant commands are shown at any time.
+For example, when a word is selected, the bottom app bar automatically appears showing text-formatting commands.
+If a picture is selected instead, the bottom app bar shows picture-editing commands.
 The contextual nature of the app bar means that irrelevant commands don’t compete for your attention.
 The result is that the tools you want are always close, but out of the way until you need them.

 It is important to organize and present commands in a consistent, organized way so users are not overwhelmed by the sheer number of commands.
 For example, in a notes app, users may want to create new notes or notebooks, sort notebooks alphabetically or by date, change formatting options for note text, insert audio notes, specify location, and add tags and images.
 The app bar helps place all your app commands on a consistent surface that is predictable for users, so they can depend on finding all their commands under one roof.